 The department of Modern Languages and Literatures offers students the opportunity to develop a high degree of competence in a foreign language and to examine and understand values, beliefs, and practices different from their own through the study of language, literature, and culture.
 Students may study intensively German or Spanish, and, to a lesser degree, Chinese and French.
 The department actively encourages students to engage in collaborative scholarship with faculty members in the fields of language, literature, or culture.
-To facilitate the study of language in an interdisciplinary context, the department participates in international studies, Latin American studies, and international management and economics.
-The department also participates in the interdisciplinary minor in Linguistics offered at Hamline through the English department.
+To facilitate the study of language in an interdisciplinary context, the department participates in Global Studies and International Management and in the interdiscipinary major and minor in Linguistics offered at Hamline through the English department.

-To provide students with a more direct experience in their chosen language, the department helps students choose appropriate study abroad programs and facilitates interaction with Foreign Language Teaching Assistants from France and other Francophone countries, Germany, Spain, and Latin America, as well as with native speakers from other countries.
+To provide students with a more direct experience in their chosen language, the department helps students choose appropriate study abroad programs and facilitates interaction with Foreign Language Teaching Assistants who are native speakers of Spanish, German, or Chinese.

-In addition to the major, and the minor in German and Spanish, the department offers the "Certificate of Proficiency" in Spanish, German, and Chinese to students in those languages who wish to acquire communication skills and cultural awareness for basic professional purposes.
+In addition to the major and minor in German and Spanish and the minor in Chinese, the department offers the "Certificate of Proficiency" in Spanish, German, and Chinese to students in those languages who wish to acquire communication skills and cultural awareness for basic professional purposes.